Personal Data Exposure Report — GDPR & Privacy Risk Scanner

 Responsible use

-- Personal Data Exposure Report only accesses publicly available data broker websites and search APIs.
+- The actor accesses publicly available data broker websites and search APIs.
+It does not bypass authentication or scrape paywalled content.

-- Do not use this actor for stalking, harassment, unauthorized surveillance, or building personal information databases.
+- Do not use for stalking, harassment, doxxing, unauthorized surveillance, or building personal-information databases for sale.

-- For guidance on web scraping legality, see Apify's guide.
+- For web scraping legal context see Apify's guide.

 Recent updates

 - March 2026 — Added PeopleConnect family grouping (one removal covers 5+ sites).
-Added per-broker removal steps, estimated time, and required credentials.
-Added boolean data type columns (hasName, hasAddress, etc.).
+Per-broker removal steps, estimated time, required credentials.
+Boolean data-type columns (hasName, hasAddress, etc.).

-- March 2026 — Initial release with 19 broker sites, Brave Search integration, DataBreach.com, and Have I Been Pwned support.
+- March 2026 — Initial release with 19 broker sites, Brave Search integration, DataBreach.com, and HIBP support.

 - Go to Account Settings > Privacy